MicrosoftDocs/memdocs/windows-365/enterprise/end-of-support.md

 <!-- ########################## -->
 ## Next steps

-To change the device image for a provisioning policy, see [Edit provisoining policies](edit-provisioning-policy.md).
+To change the device image for a provisioning policy, see [Edit provisioning policies](edit-provisioning-policy.md).